By: Emma Magit — Correspondent

 Maron adds that she believes that the condition of the current school is very gross.
 “It is sad that no other class will be experiencing this iconic building as seniors, but it is okay because the school is run down and dirty,” said Maron.

 Maron says that she thinks that the current students should be involved in some way in the destruction of the old building.
-“I think that every current SHS student should be able to have an opportunity to participate in the destruction of the old school,” said Maron.
+“I think that every current SHS student body should be able to have an opportunity to participate in the destruction of the old school,” said Maron.

 Ronkin says there should be a piece of art from a current student in the new school.
 “A picture, painting, or drawing by one of the AP art students should be framed at the entrance of the new school,” said Ronkin.

-Ronkin states that she thinks the transition to the new school will be fairly easy.
+Ronkin says that she thinks the transition to the new school will be fairly easy.
 “I think the transition to the new school will be easy because students and teachers are excited for the new materials and technology that the current building is lacking,” she said.

 Ronkin adds that the first few weeks may be difficult, but overall it will be well worth the wait.
 “The first few weeks will be difficult for people to figure out how to get to their classes, but everyone is willing to learn.
 There is a transition whenever something new comes along,” said Ronkin.